nicolehao34/LeadGen.AI/README.md

 WELCOME TO THE DEMO BRANCH.

 **May 15, 2025 Update - I have no LinkedIn API Key >:(**
 I REMOVED ALL LINKEDIN SERVICES HERE SO EVEN IF YOU DON'T HAVE A LINKEDIN API KEY, YOU SHOULD BE ABLE TO RUN THE DEMO ITSELF.
+There's some residue of my attempts at linkedin sales navigator integration in the dev branch.
+I'll keep working on it!

 **May 15, 2025 Update**: I used replit to help with fast deployment.
 [Check it out!](https://genlead-ai-nicolehao7.replit.app/)